Diagnostic

 A simple 2x2 for rating people on role performance and culture fit so talent decisions are explicit, comparable and faster.

-Use this for existing employees and for hiring debriefs.
-Keep the flow simple: score three role outcomes and three values first, plot the person on the grid second, then use the matching decision card.
+Use it for existing employees and for hiring debriefs.
+Start with the grid so the four decisions are clear, then score three role outcomes and three values, plot the person, and take the matching action.

 Culture vs performance grid